peterhcharlton/bsp-book/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+## Acknowledgment

+The ['MIMIC WFDB Tutorials' book](https://github.com/wfdb/mimic_wfdb_tutorials) was used as a template for this book.
+Many thanks to [all those who contributed](https://github.com/wfdb/mimic_wfdb_tutorials#contributors-) to this original resource.

 ## Development

 This website was created with [JupyterBook](https://jupyterbook.org/).
 To set up a local development environment, follow the steps below: